univ-ai/TransferLearning-ai1-fall2019/lecture.md

 - small datasets are not adequate for this: the representations learned may not be rich enough

 ---

+## Transfer Learning

+- train on a big "**source**" data set, with a big model, on one particular down stream tasks (say classification).
+Do it once and save the parameters.
+This is called a **pre-trained model**.
+- use these parameters for other smaller "**target** " datasets, say, for classification on new images (possibly different **domain**, or training distribution), or for image segmentation on old images(new **task**), or new images (new *task* and new *domain*)
+- less helpful if you have a large target dataset with many labels
+- will fail if source domain (where you trained big model) has nothing in common with target domain (that you want to train on smaller data set)

+---
 [.footer: From [Ruder](http://ruder.io/transfer-learning/)]

 ## Traditional machine learning